How To Register Custum Class In Androidmanifest.xml

 Going over this step by step:

-1. Here, you declare the name of the tags that you will use for your custom destinations using the @Navigator annotation.
+annotation.
 The name is what you will add to the nav_graph.xml file the same mode as yous did for fragment destinations.
-You also extend the Navigator abstract grade.
+You also extend theNavigator

-3. This is the role that instantiates your type of destination.
+function that performs the navigation to your destination. - This is the role that instantiates your type of destination.

-5. This nested course holds the data for your custom destination.
+. - This nested course holds the data for your custom destination.
 Its job is to parse all attributes in your destination tag and store them.

-Adjust the AuthorDetailsNavigator constructor to have a FragmentManager parameter:
+constructor to have a FragmentManager

 class AuthorDetailsNavigator( private val manager: FragmentManager ) : Navigator<AuthorDetailsNavigator.Destination>() {

-Add together the import argument for the FragmentManager:
+Add together the import argument for the FragmentManager

 import android.support.v4.app.FragmentManager

-Next, replace the empty navigate() function with:
+Next, replace the empty navigate()

 override fun navigate(destination: Destination, args: Bundle?, navOptions: NavOptions?) { val dialog = AuthorDetailsDialog() dialog.arguments = args dialog.bear witness(director, AuthorDetailsDialog.TAG) }

-Import the AuthorDetailsDialog, if required:
+Import the AuthorDetailsDialog

 import com.raywenderlich.android.bookmanstreasure.ui.authordetails.AuthorDetailsDialog

-The function creates a new case of the AuthorDetailsDialog, sets the Bundle as the dialog arguments and shows it using the FragmentManager.
+as the dialog arguments and shows it using the FragmentManager

 You now need to tell the Navigation architecture component about your custom destination.
-Open up the MainActivity form and replace
+Open up the MainActivity

 //TODO initialize navigation graph